illumos/docs/docs/developers/build.md

 ### OpenIndiana & OmniOS

 OmniOS (r151016 or later) and OpenIndiana users have the closed binary files installed in `/opt/onbld/closed`.
+On OpenIndiana these files are provided by `pkg:/developer/illumos-closed` package.
 The `ON_CLOSED_BINS` environment variable can be set to refer to this directory without copying it into your workspace.

 ### Other Distributions